X16Community/x16-docs/X16 Reference - Appendix G - ZSM File Format.md

 The Zsound suite of Commander X16 audio tools contains the original ZSM reference player, found at:
 https://github.com/ZeroByteOrg/zsound/

-A newer, more flexible, and more recently maintained library with PCM support, ZSMKit, is avalable at:
+A newer, more flexible, and more recently maintained library with PCM support, ZSMKit, is available at:
 https://github.com/mooinglemur/ZSMKit/

 #### Current ZSM Revision: 1